-This passion for food was one born out of necessity – first, superficially, when I left for college and moved from the dorms into an apartment with a kitchen, and later, more thoughtfully, after my mother passed away, and I found myself cooking for my father, brother and sister.
-But no matter the circumstance, it is what has always excited me.
+This passion for food was one born out of necessity – first when I left for college and moved into an apartment with a kitchen, and later after my mother passed away, and I found myself cooking for my father, brother, and sister.
+But no matter the circumstance, the kitchen has always excited me.

-The sizzling of garlic browning in a pan, the onions wilting to clarity, the stirring of the soup and the rise of its steamy aroma – there is comfort in that.
-I am the one who finds chopping vegetables therapeutic and the sound of Lynne Rossetto Kasper’s voice soothing enough to put me to sleep on many nights.
+The sizzling of garlic browning in a pan, the onions wilting to clarity, the stirring of the soup, and the rise of its steamy aroma – there is comfort in that.
+I am the one who finds chopping vegetables therapeutic.
+And the sound of Lynne Rossetto Kasper’s voice was soothing enough to put me to sleep on many nights.

-So when the folks at Nutella asked me to share the passion that makes me happy, I knew this part of me would be the obvious.
-But there’s one other, among several, that you may not know about.
+So when the folks at Nutella asked me to share the passion that makes me happy, I knew this part of me would be the obvious passion.
+But there’s one other passion (several, actually), that you may not know about.

 I’m kind of a gym rat.
 Not the seedy gross kind, mind you.
 It’s just that exercise is important to me, plain and simple.
 You can count on finding me at the gym each morning if I’m not in my kitchen.

-It’s been important to me for about as long as cooking has been, and it goes hand in hand.
-Eating homemade and keeping fit, whether it’s rollerblading with friends (that, I abandoned after we moved to this more hilly part of the country), taking hikes, or more likely, going to the gym — it is what I need to feel whole, to get me through my day.
+Health has always been important to me for about as long as cooking has been, and it goes hand in hand.
+Eating homemade food and keeping fit, whether it’s rollerblading with friends (that, I abandoned after we moved to this more hilly part of the country), taking hikes, or more likely, going to the gym — it is what I need to feel whole, to get me through my day.

 These days, I opt for classes.
 They’re fun, and they’re much better at motivating me than going for a run (I admit to being the worst at motivating myself on a run).